dasizeman/vim-stuff/README.md

 * Since the configuration opens multiple windows, you have to quit vim with
   * :wqa
 otherwise it throws a weird error.

+TODO:
+* Look into replacing YCM with NeoComplete, may work better with Cygwin and/or large amounts of code.
+* See what it would take to replace ctags with gtags, since gtags offer more functionality.
+Then integate with vim with unite.vim and the unite-gtags plugin
+* Do documentation of this configuration